 \subsubsection{Mapping}

-The write head each generates two additional vectors (both contain $C$ elements): an erase vector $e^{t}$ and an add vector $a^{t}$.
-Along with its access weight $\omega^{t}_{w}$, the write head accesses and updates the external memory with the following operations:
+The write head each generates two additional vectors (each contains $C$ elements): an erase vector $\mathbf{e}_{t}$ and an add vector $\mathbf{a}_{t}$.
+Along with its access weight $\bm{\omega}_{t}^{w}$, the write head accesses and updates the external memory with the following operations